composedlabyrinth/ClassMint/README.md

-ClassMint - Rewarding Engagement, One Token at a Times
+ClassMint - Rewarding Engagement, One Token at a Time

 ![CMlogo](https://github.com/user-attachments/assets/42399949-a796-484b-b78c-10969b421f22)